SignPath/website/docs/documentation/artifact-configuration/syntax.md

 You can either specify these directories in the `path` attribute of each file element or nest these file elements within `<directory>` elements.

-{%- assign table = site.data.tables.artifact-configuration.directory-example -%}
-{%- include render-table.html -%}
+{%- include render-table.html table=site.data.tables.artifact-configuration.directory-example -%}

 ### `<zip-file>` element {#zip-file-element}